Menu

 PROGRAM: 40,000 m² of housing

-TEAM: Juho Grönholm, Antti Nousjoki, Janne Teräsvirta, Samuli Woolston with Roberto Aparicio, Jan Galecki, Aleksi Niemeläinen
+TEAM: Juho Grönholm, Antti Nousjoki, Janne Teräsvirta and Samuli Woolston with Roberto Aparicio, Jan Galecki and Aleksi Niemeläinen